ymao1993/HumanRecognition/README.md

 python pyHumanRecog/performance_test.py
 ```

-To perform MRF optimization (which incorporates the photo-level cooccurrence and mutual exclusive pattern into the final prediction), Set `refine_with_photo_level_context = False` in `HumanRecog/performance_test_config.py`.
+To perform MRF optimization (which incorporates the photo-level cooccurrence and mutual exclusive pattern into the final prediction), Set `refine_with_photo_level_context = True` in `HumanRecog/performance_test_config.py`.